 Tips for Biology

-1.Learn NCERT book by heart:-I can’t stress enough how much ncert contribute to your result.NCERT is like a bible for the neet students.
-Read ncert as many times as you can.
-Try to learn every chapter, every paragraph, and every statement of ncert.
+- Learn NCERT book by heart:-I can’t stress enough how much NCERT contributes to your result.NCERT is like a bible for the neet students.
+Read NCERT as many times as you can.
+Try to learn every chapter, every paragraph, and every statement of NCERT.

-2.Practice MCQs-Since the main exam will be in the MCQ pattern, it is mandatory to practice MCQs.
+- Practice MCQs-Since the main exam will be in the MCQ pattern, it is mandatory to practice MCQs.
 As it will also give you the assessment of whatever you are learning properly and able to apply your knowledge for solving problems or not.
 For practicing questions, prefer some limited and good sources.
 Here are some sources which you can grab – *Mtg NCERT at your fingertips: It is a great book for biology and it has a complete package of various types of questions that are often asked. *Previous years neet and AIIMS question papers – It will give you the idea of patterns in which questions are framed.

 - Don’t go for too much -This strategy may sound a little weird, but it is as important as other strategies.
 You have to limit your area of work to excel in doing what you do.
 It is a part of smart work that you should exactly know where you have to focus and what are the things which you should let go.
-In the case of biology, revising the selected material (mainly ncert) again and again and again is far more important than covering too many of things.
+In the case of biology, revising the selected material (mainly NCERT) again and again and again is far more important than covering too many things.

-4.Revise ncert thoroughly before exam:-
+- Revise NCERT thoroughly before the exam:-

 Tips for chemistry